flashrom/flashrom/doc/dev_guide/development_guide.rst

 #.
 Add an e-mail address so that Gerrit can send notifications to you about
    your patch.
 #.
 Upload an SSH public key, or click the button to generate an HTTPS password.
+#.
+After account created, set either "Full name" or "Display name", it is used by Gerrit
+   for code review emails.

 .. _pushing-a-patch: